 B.Sc. with Honours, McMaster University

 I am interested in locomotion in a variety of animals.
-Currently, I am using the cane toad as a model organism with which to explore how the vertebrate body stabilizes itself upon impact and how muscle responds to repeated eccentric and concentric contractions.
-I am also continuing to investigate benthic locomotion in stingrays and more broadly, examining the cartilaginous skeleton of elasmobranchs (sharks, skates, and rays).
+Currently, I use the cane toad as a model organism with which to explore how the vertebrate body stabilizes itself upon impact and how muscle responds to repeated eccentric and concentric contractions.
+I am also interested in benthic locomotion in stingrays and more broadly, examining the development of cartilaginous skeleton of elasmobranchs (sharks, skates, and rays).
 Tools used to investigate these topic include: electromyography, high-speed video, force analysis, and histology.

 Ekstrom, LJ & Gillis, GB.
 2015.
 Pre-landing wrist muscle activity in hopping toads.
 Journal of Experimental Biology.
 218: 2410-2415.